lrspeiser/sigmagravity/README.md

 ## 13. Conclusion

 Σ‑Gravity implements a coherence‑gated, multiplicative kernel that preserves GR locally and explains galaxy and cluster phenomenology with realistic baryons.
 With no per‑galaxy tuning, the model matches the SPARC RAR at 0.087 dex, and with triaxial projection and Σ_crit integrates cluster lensing to achieve μ_A ≈ 4.6 and blind hold‑out success at the 68% level.
 The open question is whether ℓ₀ scales with halo size; present constraints favor γ≈0.
-The next steps are larger homogeneous cluster samples (with P(z_s)) and stacked weak‑lensing profiles to test the predicted geometric lever arm.
+The next steps are larger homogeneous cluster samples (with P(z_s)) and stacked weak‑lensing profiles to test the suggested geometric lever arm.

 ---